Chart Color Schemes

 Employment conditions in Tamworth - East demonstrate exceptional strength compared to most Australian markets

-Tamworth - East has a balanced workforce with white and blue collar jobs.
-The unemployment rate is 2.2% as of June 2025.
+Tamworth - East has a balanced workforce with both white and blue collar employment.
+Essential services sectors are well represented.

-Employment growth over the past year is estimated at 4.1%.
-There are 12,779 residents employed in June 2025, with an unemployment rate of 1.4%, below Rest of NSW's rate of 3.7%.
-Workforce participation is 60.0% compared to Rest of NSW's 56.4%.
-Dominant employment sectors include health care & social assistance, retail trade, and education & training.
+The unemployment rate was 2.2% in the past year, with an estimated employment growth of 4.1%.
+As of June 2025, there were 12,779 residents employed, with an unemployment rate of 1.4%, below Rest of NSW's rate of 3.7%.
+Workforce participation was 60.0%, compared to Rest of NSW's 56.4%.
+The dominant employment sectors among residents include health care & social assistance, retail trade, and education & training.

-Manufacturing has a notable concentration with levels at 1.8 times the regional average.
-Agriculture, forestry & fishing has limited presence at 2.3%, compared to the regional average of 5.3%.
-Employment opportunities locally appear limited based on Census working population vs resident population data.
-Between June 2024 and June 2025, employment levels increased by 4.1% while labour force increased by 3.4%, reducing the unemployment rate by 0.6 percentage points.
-In comparison, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-Nationally, the unemployment rate is 4.5%, and employment growth is 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Tamworth - East's employment mix suggests local growth of approximately 6.0%% over five years and 13.0% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Manufacturing has a notable concentration with employment levels at 1.8 times the regional average.
+Agriculture, forestry & fishing has limited presence with 2.3% employment compared to 5.3% regionally.
+Employment opportunities locally appear limited based on Census working population vs resident population comparison.
+From June 2024 to June 2025, employment levels increased by 4.1%, labour force increased by 3.4%, and unemployment rate fell by 0.6 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Tamworth - East's employment mix suggests local growth of approximately 6.0%% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment